ModellingDairyNZ/Waituna_study_software/README.md

 Python code for guiding the Optimizer:
   .py files

-.bat and .ini files for automated running of the Optimizer
+.bat and .ini files for automating the Optimizer

 Examples of output files with data for individual farms: abbreviations for files are: